gorango/ai-tool-retriever/packages/e2e/README.md

 The test scenarios include:

 1.  **Cold Start Performance**: Verifying that the embedding model is downloaded on first use and cached for subsequent runs.
-2.  **Pre-downloaded Model**: Ensuring the `ai-tool-retriever-download` command works and results in a fast initial start.
 3.  **Strict Mode**: Confirming that the retriever correctly throws an error when a non-existent tool is explicitly requested in strict mode.

 ## Usage